voltaney/flutter-touch-sender/README.md

 ## Limitations

-- Implemented in Flutter, which may introduce slight overhead due to the Gesture Arena mechanism.
+- Implemented in Flutter, which may cause some overhead due to the gesture arena mechanism.
-- Touch data is currently handled in Flutter's logical pixels, not in physical screen coordinates.
+- Touch data is currently handled in [Flutter's logical pixels](https://api.flutter.dev/flutter/dart-ui/FlutterView/devicePixelRatio.html), not in physical screen coordinates.

 ## Related Projects

 - [TouchSenderInterpreter](https://github.com/voltaney/TouchSenderInterpreter): A library for parsing data received from this application.
 Available on [NuGet](https://www.nuget.org/packages/Voltaney.TouchSenderInterpreter/).
-- [TouchSenderTablet](https://github.com/voltaney/TouchSenderTablet): A Windows application that uses the data received from this application to control the mouse on a PC.
+- [TouchSenderTablet](https://github.com/voltaney/TouchSenderTablet): A Windows application that controls the PC mouse using data received from this application.